umd-coding-workshop/workshops/tutorial2/README.md

 However, now you have the `listing.txt` file hanging around.
 For quick questions like "How many files are in this directory?" you don't really want to bother with temporary files like this.

-Unix handles this extremely common case with pipes.
+Unix handles this extremely common case with a constructy called a **pipe**.
 A pipe connects one command's STDOUT to another command's STDIN.
 Therefore, we can actually count files in a directory like this:

 ```
 ls | wc -l